thinkjs/www.thinkjs.org/view/en/doc/2.0/model_relation.md

 ## Relational Model

-Table in database often related to other tables and need to be operated with related tables.
-For example, an article can have category, tag, comment and author.
+Tables in database often related to other tables and need to be operated with related tables together.
+For example, an article can have category, tag, comment and author, and these information often store in other related tables.

-ThinkJS supports relational model which can simple these operations.
+ThinkJS supports relational model which can simplify these operations.

 ### Supported Type

-Relational model supports four usual relationship:
+ThinkJS supports four relationships:

 - `think.model.HAS_ONE` one to one model
 - `think.model.BELONG_TO` one to one belong to